 \begin{thm} Let $M$ be a compact even dimensional cohomogeneity one manifold.
 Suppose $M$ admits an invariant metric with quasipositive sectional curvature.
 Then $M$ is equivariantly diffeomorphic to a rank one symmetric space with a linear action. \end{thm}

 Note, that by the Rank Lemma, one of the principal isotropy groups has maximal rank in $G$.
 This will be very useful, since there is a classification of subgroups of maximal rank in Lie groups.
 Furthermore the Weyl group has at most four elements, if one of $l_\pm$ is greater than one.
 The proof is split up into the two cases where $G$ is simple or not.
-The simple case is very similar to the proof in section 14 of \cite{gwz}.
-For the non simple case another proof is required.
+In the simple case the proof in Section 14 of \cite{gwz} just requires a few adjustments.
+For the non simple case a new proof is required.
 In both cases the statements of the results carry over almost verbatim.
-For the entire section let $M$ be an even dimensional cohomogeneity one $G$-manifold with an invariant metric of quasi positive curvature and group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$.
+For the entire section let $M$ be an even dimensional cohomogeneity one $G$-manifold with an invariant metric of quasipositive curvature and group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$.